ava-labs/core-mobile/BEST_PRACTICES.md

 };
 ```

-We can do a final step to make this even better by destructiring the props parameter and omitting the return statement because no operations are happening in the function body except returning the JSX.
+We can do a final step to make this even better by destructuring the props parameter and omitting the return statement because no operations are happening in the function body except returning the JSX.

 ```typescript jsx
 const Component: FC<Props> = ({ color, text }) => (